Windsor & Eton F.C. (1892): History

 In 2009 Windsor & Eton FC won the Berks & Bucks Senior Cup, beating Marlow FC 1–0 in the final.

 At the end of the 2009–10 season the Royalists finished top of the Southern League Division One South and West, one point ahead of AFC Totton, thus securing automatic promotion as champions.

 Mounting debts meant numerous hearings in court for the club through 2010, and on 30 January 2011 the club made an official statement effectively saying that the club would cease to exist after the high court hearing on 2 February, but that they hoped to start a new club, playing at the same ground.

-New club formed
+New clubs formed

-Windsor F.C. was formed on 2 February 2011 by fans of the original Windsor & Eton club and accepted into the Combined Counties Football League Premier Division.
+Windsor F.C. was formed on 2 February 2011 by fans of the original Windsor & Eton club and accepted into the Combined Counties League Division 1.

+Windsor & Eton was formed in May 2023 by Mark Cooper, based at Stag Meadow, after the 2011 Windsor F.C. moved to play at Holloways Park, Beaconsfield until they themselves were dissolved on 23 July 2025.

 Ground

 Early grounds at which the club played were Windsor Recreation Ground and Balloon Meadow (now part of Windsor Racecourse) before the move to the present ground at Stag Meadow in 1911.

 In 2003 the Isthmian League awarded the ground an 'A' grade following some frenetic building activity which saw terracing completed all the way around the ground, plus a new turnstile block and an extension to the covered terracing on the far side of the ground.

 Following the successful 09–10 season a team of supporters and club members turned out prepare the ground for football in the Southern Premier Division.
 The summer was spent roofing, weeding, painting, carpeting and completing odd jobs all around the ground to give it the face lift it required.
 As well work taking place to prepare the playing surface of the pitch.